faqihudin703/faqihudin703/README.md

 # Hi there, I'm Faqihudin 👋

 I'm an Informatics student transitioning into a **Blockchain Infrastructure Engineer**.
 I combine my strong background in network engineering and server automation to build resilient, decentralized systems.

-My focus has shifted from private labs to **architecting multi-chain interoperability protocols** and full-stack DeFi applications.
+My focus has evolved from private labs to **architecting interoperability protocols for the Superchain** (Lisk, Base, Optimism) and building full-stack DeFi ecosystems that bridge the gap between Layer-1 and Layer-2.

 ---